dnguyen25/NFLStatsproject/README.md

 ## Potential shortcomings and how to improve our approach

 The performance of our approach to model player contribution based on draft pick selection and combine results was poor.
-I suspect that the failure of the models on the testing set was due to insufficient testing data size; with data counts for each position only in the dozens, the noise overwhelemed any potential correlation the model could discover.
-I further am lead to believe this, because the discovered trends in the data match prior expectations (for example, they showed a strong correlation between forty times and WR performance.)
+We suspect that the failure of the models on the testing set was due to insufficient testing data size; with data counts for each position only in the dozens, the noise overwhelemed any potential correlation the model could discover.
+We are further led to believe this because the discovered trends in the data match prior expectations (for example, they showed a strong correlation between forty times and WR performance.)
 However the largest issue is the great deal of inherent uncertainty in player developement and success.

 Issues we came across include: